TheSoki/bachelor_thesis/client/README.md

-# OSU_Bachelor_Thesis - Client
+# Bachelor Thesis - Client

-Client part of the OSU Bachelor's Thesis "Digitization of school timetables for teaching rooms" (2023/24)
+Client part of the bachelor thesis "Digitization of school timetables for teaching rooms" at University of Ostrava

 ## Development